davidag/data-engineering-zoomcamp/final_project/README.md

 - `blocks/`: Prefect blocks.
 Enable the storage of configuration and provide an interface for interacting with external systems.
 Used in `make setup` to create the initial configuration.
 - `data/`: Dataset files in parquet format.
+- `dbt/`: dbt models to prepare the Data Warehouse data to be used in the Dashboard.
 - `docker/`: Dockerfile used to run Prefect flows.
 - `flows/`: Python files defining Prefect flows.
 - `terraform/`: Terraform files defining Google Cloud resources.